By Marina Laven

 The day started inauspiciously.
 I slept through the alarm, spilled coffee on a carefully ironed shirt (yes, I still iron, you can laugh as much as you want) and was almost running out of the door when I realized that I forgot to buy a present for a friend whose birthday party I am going to right after work.
 And of course, today is one of those days packed with meetings and no time in-between to go shopping for a present.
 And my friend, to tell the truth, is quite high maintenance.
 I panicked for a second and then – eureka! – I yelled with one foot in the door:

 “Alexa, please buy a present for Natalie and have it delivered to my work!”

 “Of course,” said a pleasant female voice coming from a round shining black box on my living room coffee table.
 “What would you like me to buy?”

 “Come on, Alexa,” I whined in desperation.
 “You are smarter than that.
 Figure it out!”

-I slammed the door and ran, grateful that, luckily, black shining round boxes cannot run after you with stupid questions.
+I slammed the door and ran, grateful that, luckily, black shining round boxes cannot run after you with silly questions.
 I jumped into my sleek self-driving Tesla and went over the presentation on the way to work.
 When I got to the office, I found a beautifully wrapped blue box sitting on my desk.
 ‘To Natalie from her best friend’, read the card attached to it.